Top 5 trends from the world of work

 Major firms like Amazon, Ikea, and Unilever may be overstating their climate efforts, according to a new watchdog report.

-Nissan Motor will gradually sunset their development of combustion engines in all major markets except the U.S., another green-fueled move in the shifting automotive industry.
+Nissan Motor gradually sunset their development of combustion engines in all major markets except the U.S., another green-fueled move in the shifting automotive industry.

 German automotive supplier Bosch is spending 2 billion Euros on reskilling and upskilling programs as the electric car revolution powers on.